 In 2015 – they say over 73 percent of our teens had access to a smartphone.
-Today – 2018 – over 90 percent of our kids have access to a smartphone or internet.
+Today – 2020 – over 90 percent of our kids have immediate access to a smartphone or internet.
 100% of today’s youth have access through school, local library, or through someone else.

-From 2012-2018 – in those six years, the smartphone became something that was very much more common in the lives of our teens.
+From 2012- to present day – the smartphone has become something that is very much more common in the lives of our teens.
 Not just more common, but more widely-used for longer periods of time.

-They even said that suicide surged 23 percent – and teen suicide surged 31 percent – and that’s where we are at.
-These are alarming numbers causing great concern – and we are asking why.
+Teen Suicide has surged nearly 34% – and that’s where we are at.
+These are alarming numbers causing great concern.

-Moving forward – 2012-2018 – that’s six years.
-More teens were depressed.
+Moving forward – 2012-to present day.
+More teens are depressed.
 Greater anxiety.
 Trouble communicating.
 Withdrawal.
 Social isolation – hopelessness – and seeing suicide as the solution to their problems.
 Inability to communicate.
 Problem solve.
 Struggle with coping.
 Everything is the end of the world.
 Reacting and impulsive.